The Complete Definitive Guide to Search Engine Optimisation

 What is Local SEO?

-The objective of local SEO is to rank for queries performed on search engines and apps near your shop, office or building of work.
+The objective of local SEO marketing is to rank for queries performed on search engines and apps near your shop, office or building.

 This includes Google Maps, “near me” searches and review websites.
 By appearing as a local business in top rank positions, people are much more likely to interact with you online.